VIVEKVARDHANV/IIT-Predictor/README.md

 ## Acknowledgements

-IIT-PREDICTOR was created by Alex Ravi as a personal project and is provided as an open-source application for others to use and learn from.
+IIT-PREDICTOR was created by Vivek Vardhan as a personal project and is provided as an open-source application for others to use and learn from.
 The project utilizes various open-source libraries and tools, to which the author expresses gratitude.

 Special thanks to the Python and Flask communities for their valuable contributions and support.